Professional Development Workshops

 Knowing your communication style is the first step in having effective interactions with colleagues and co-workers.
 Those who register for this seminar will receive a “pre-work” assignment that helps them identify their communication style.
 Once you understand your style, you can begin to recognize the different communication styles in others – which leads to better outcomes and successful exchanges.

-March 28, Noon – 1 p.m.; Zoom
+March 28, Noon – 1 p.m.; Zoom (link will be emailed prior to the event)

 April

-Career Readiness: A2i Career Insights (Apr.
+Career Readiness: A2i Career Insights – NIEHS (Apr.
 1)

 A series of talks led by A2i industry partners to provide you the opportunity to build your network, explore career opportunities, and prepare for the transition to industry.

-April 1, 12-1 p.m.; Zoom
+April 1, 12-1 p.m.; Zoom (link will be emailed prior to the event)

 Teaching: Generative AI and the Classroom: Friend, Foe, or Facilitator?
 (Apr.
 4)